Bradford Era

-The Bradford Era is a newspaper published Monday - Saturday serving McKean county in Pennsylvania.
-The American Newspapers Representatives database lists the Bradford Era's daily paid circulation as 13,000 and its unpaid circulation as 2,500.
+The Bradford Era is a newspaper published Monday – Saturday serving McKean County in Pennsylvania.
+The American Newspapers Representatives database lists the Bradford Eras daily paid circulation as 13,000 and its unpaid circulation as 2,500.
 Jim Eckstrom is the Executive Group Editor for the paper.
 It is owned by Community Media Group, Inc.

 History

 The Bradford Era was founded by Col. J.K.
 Haffey in 1875 as the Bradford Daily Era.
 By 1877 it was a four-page, 36 column paper.
 In 1879 the Bradford Era was consolidated with the Daily Breeze, a local paper that had been in publication for only a year.
 Many newspapers had preceded it in the county, but it was Bradford's 2nd newspaper, and it sought to distinguish itself as an independent alternative, under the motto, "We do not run the paper for glory or notoriety; that we could have obtained by becoming the president of a savings bank, pocketing the depositors' money, then going to State prison."

 The Bradford Era's early reporting focused on the local oil industry.
 It initially mounted a defense of Equitable Oil against Standard Oil, and noted Equitable Oil's achievements even though Standard Oil was trying to squash all local competition.
 Other local papers such as the Blaze took even more extreme stand, the Blaze once printing in blood-red ink to protest Standard Oil.